and-computers/RapAndPython/README.md

 Teaching the basics of python and programming using text analysis of lyrics

 ## Curriculum:
+#### *Note that this order is still being worked on.
+I really just want to go through the whole process in order, which is why the http, api interactions, and webscraping are in sequence (collecting the data before working with it).
+There's also the possibility of giving people the option to start with a dataset thats already been setup.

 1. Installing python and packages (Anaconda 2)